drollings/Phase3MUD/README.md

-This is a February 2001 snapshot of the Struggle For Nyrilis MUD, a heavily rewritten C++ descendant of CircleMUD and common patches for it, after importing features and coding techniques from Thrytis' Death's Gate MUD and Chris Jacobson's LexiMUD engine.
+This is a February 2001 snapshot of the Struggle For Nyrilis MUD's Phase 3, a heavily rewritten C++ descendant of CircleMUD and common patches for it, after importing features and coding techniques from Thrytis' Death's Gate MUD and Chris Jacobson's LexiMUD engine.